 - Price above short term means long

-That is the main drawback with most trading indicators and that is since they are derived from price, they lag price.
+The main drawback with most trading indicators is that since they are derived from price, they will lag price.

 A trend indicator can be a useful addition to your day trading but be extremely careful of confusing a relatively simple trend concept.